RKelln/5-directions/public/writing/ppf.md

 ## Symbolic Intelligence and Expert Systems

 Notes:
 Building on the tradition of Leibniz and other great mathematicians one set of AI researchers imagined intelligence as rational thought where sensory perception was not required for intelligence.
-Instead, intelligence was defined by an idealized construction of semantic symbols, what could be construed as facts or truths, and the manipulation of those symbols through the rules of logic.
+Instead, intelligence was defined by an idealized construction of semantic symbols, that could be construed as facts or truths, and the manipulation of those symbols through the rules of logic.
 Thinking was done with abstract concepts, not input, which merely needed to be converted to symbols so that it could be thought about.

 Symbolic reasoning has one important crucial property that neural networks seemed to lack: once data was represented symbolically then predictions could be made about future or any other unseen data and the predictions could be accurate.
 This is the difference between a mathematical formula versus mimicy of the patterns of input data.
 Using a formula you can derive values at any point in time, rather than just matching the patterns seen in training data.
 Symbolic reasoning was "real" understanding versus pattern matching and mimicry done by the nets.

 Thus, the proponents of symbolic reasoning believed that reasoning was only possible by recording a "knowledge base" of facts generally agreed upon by experts as well as distilling the good judgment and expert decision-making based on the facts into rules or heuristics.
 This approach became known as expert systems and were popular during the 1980s.

 Despite the pitfalls of uncertainty and undecidability, the symbolic logic researchers believed they could work around these problems using "fuzzy logic" and "truth maintenance".
-With hindsight, it seems incredibly utopian to imagine there are generally agreed upon facts and that consistent logical rules could be applied to them.
+With hindsight, it seems incredibly utopian to imagine there are generally agreed upon facts for all things and that consistent logical rules could be applied to them.

 Practically, building an expert system was difficult.
 Recording expert knowledge is much more difficult than it sounds and in many cases that knowledge is continually updating.
 CADUCEUS, an internal medicine expert system finished in the 1980s took a decade to build a knowledge base and was able to diagnose up to 1000 different diseases.